Science Course Descriptions

 0333 Anatomy and Physiology

-Description: Anatomy and Physiology is a rigorous course for students who desire a more detailed explanation of some of the functions and structures of the human body.
+Description: Anatomy and Physiology is a rigorous laboratory-based course for students who desire a more detailed explanation of some of the functions and structures of the human body.
 This course will be similar in content to a college level Anatomy and Physiology course.
 Other laboratory investigations and patient case studies are also included.

 Major Topics or Themes: (additional topics may be covered)